The New Tax Law: What Does It Mean for Your Tax Bill?

 About Those Tax Brackets and the Standard Deductions

 The standard deduction has increased significantly as originally promised, from $6,500 to $12,000 for single filers; from $9,550 to $18,000 for head of household filers; and from $13,000 to $24,000 for married taxpayers who file joint returns.
-You can look forward to pretty much doubling the amount of your income that gets taken off the board and is not subject to taxation in 2018.
+You can pretty much double the amount of your income that gets taken off the board and is not subject to taxation in 2018.

 An early version of the bill sought to eliminate the advantageous head of household filing status, but that provision didn’t make it into the final approved bill.
 The head of household status lives on.

-So Who Benefits From the GOP Tax Bill?
+So Who Benefits From the New Tax Bill?

 Who among us will benefit most from all this?
 The Tax Policy Center has indicated that the Tax Cuts and Jobs Act will reduce taxes “on average” for all income groups, and the Tax Foundation has said the same thing.

 The key word here is “average.”
 Some taxpayers might fare a little worse while some will fare better.
 It's important to keep in mind that tax brackets and rates are percentages.

 A taxpayer who earns $100,000 and sees a 4-percent reduction in his effective tax rate would realize a far greater dollars-and-cents increase in after-tax income than a low-income taxpayer earning only $10,000 a year and seeing the same 4-percent reduction.
 Indeed, the Tax Policy Center says that low income households won't see much of a difference at all when the overall provisions of the tax bill are taken into account.

 Here, then, is a quick overview of how much taxpayers in each income group will save under the bill.